F Troop: Other media

 Dell Comics published a seven-issue tie in series.

 An illustrated hardcover book The Great Indian Uprising was published by Whitman in 1967.
 It was authored by William Johnston and illustrated by Larry Pelini.

 A board game was published by Ideal Toy Company.

+In July 1992, an F Troop feature film adaptation reportedly was in development with writer director Bob Logan with Leslie Nielsen and Martin Short being considered as Sylvester O'Rourke and Randolph Agarn, respectively.
+New Line Cinema and Permut Presentations were looking to produce the film with the intention of offering cameos to original cast members of the series.
+By September 1995, development on the film was ongoing and no longer at New Line and was apparently being considered by several other studios.
+The planned plot for the film was to center on an evil capitalist trying to shut down Fort Courage.
+Producer David Permut was planning to fill out the film's cast with alumni of The Kids in the Hall and Saturday Night Live, as well as play more blue humor in contrast to the original series with an early version of the script featuring a bad actress who goes by the name "Sleeps With Producer".

 Release

 Broadcast and syndication

-A replica of Fort Courage was built in Houck, Arizona as a tourist attraction along Route 66.
+A replica of Fort Courage was built in Houck, Arizona, as a tourist attraction along Route 66.

 Although only two seasons were produced, F Troop enjoyed a healthy second life in syndication.
 The show was a particular favorite on Nick at Nite in the 1990s, running from 1991 to 1995 despite an archive of only 65 episodes.
 Reruns began airing on TV Land from 1997 to 2000, GoodLife TV Network in 2004, and on MeTV on September 2, 2013.
 Circle Country previously carried the show since 2020.
 In the United Kingdom, reruns commenced in October 2017 on Sky TV channel Forces TV.

 Reruns premiered on the ITV network in the United Kingdom on October 29, 1968, and were screened repeatedly until July 16, 1974.
 The series was also broadcast nationally in Australia on ABC-TV, in Ireland on Telefís Éireann, and in Italy during the '80s as a "filler" show during summers (when ratings usually dropped due to large numbers of people going on holidays).